Shell ordered to reduce emissions by 45% by 2030 in landmark ruling

-For the first time in history a multinational oil company, Royal Dutch Shell, has been ordered in court to cut its carbon emissions in order to protect the environment from climate change.Full Article
+Multinational oil company Royal Dutch Shell has been ordered in court to cut its carbon emissions in order to protect the environment from climate change, in what is thought to be the first time in history.Full Article

 Shell ordered to reduce emissions by 45% by 2030 in landmark ruling